 The lack of in-house digital marketing expertise is relatively common in the manufacturing industry, with the 2020 Annual Manufacturing Report discovering that 81% of manufacturers agreed that the lack of digital expertise was hindering business growth.

 Having worked with manufacturers for over five years, we’ve seen how digital marketing can help British manufacturers to thrive.
 For example, one of our manufacturing clients recorded a 1588% increase in sales in the first year we worked with them.
 Sales for the same client is on track to double in 2021 with them having invested in our Digital and SEO services.
+To find out more about our Digital and SEO services, click here.

 A bespoke audit created by a third-party Marketing Agency or Marketing Consultant is something we would strongly recommend.
 If you’re still hesitant to seek our third-party support then Hubspot has a handy guide that will help you to conduct your own basic audit.
 You can find the guide online by clicking here.